namburiteja/My-Projects/README.md

 # My-Projects
-In this repository i will add all my projects here
+In this repository i will add all my major projects here